Equifax Chief Steps Down After Massive Data Breach

 His retirement is effective immediately.
 Less than two weeks ago, two other top executives, Chief Information Officer David Webb and Chief Security Officer Susan Mauldin, stepped down in similar fashion.

+More than 30 state attorneys general, a U.S. Senate panel and federal authorities are investigating Equifax.
+Chris says, "Now the question is, does this hack change the landscape?
+Will Congress actually push for some reforms?"

+He points out that consumer advocates "have complained about the credit reporting agencies for years.
+They collect all this information, they don't ask your permission, and then if the information gets messed up, it can be very, very hard to get it corrected."

-As NPR's Alina Selyukh noted, the fact of the data breach isn't the only controversy swirling around Equifax.
+The fact of the data breach isn't the only controversy swirling around Equifax, as NPR's Alina Selyukh has noted.

 "The credit reporting company has said that it discovered 'unauthorized access' to its systems on July 29," Alina reported earlier this month.
 "Regulatory filings show the three Equifax executives — Chief Financial Officer John Gamble, U.S. Information Solutions President Joseph Loughran and Workforce Solutions President Rodolfo Ploder — completed stock sales on Aug.
 1 and 2."

-Note: A previous version of this story incorrectly referred to a fake phishing site set up by an Equifax software engineer.
-The developer was not working for the company.